Frequently Asked Questions

 Before applying, please make sure to read the section "Required documents for a complete application" carefully for a detailed overview of the application requirements.

 Our tip: It is highly recommendable that you send your application documents to us early.
-This way, you can ensure that you have enough time to fulfill any requirements that you might have forgotten, and/or possibly optimize or resubmit files -- all within our application time line.
+This way, you can ensure that you have enough time to fulfill any requirements that you might have forgotten, and/or possibly optimize or resubmit files within the application timeline.

 Important Information for International Students